HorizenOfficial/evm-documentation/docs/getting-started.md

 Connect to an EVM-compatible wallet such as [MetaMask](https://metamask.io).

-Once connected to Metamask, specify the RPC endpoint and Chain ID to make a connection.
+Once connected to MetaMask, specify the RPC endpoint and Chain ID to make a connection.

 ## RPC Server